Co-clustering of Spatially Resolved Transcriptomic Data: Simulation studies

 We ran the co-clustering models using $K=R=3$ on 10 replicates on the proposed experiment; the results are displayed in the second line of Figure \ref{figure:CER_simulations}.
-Our model outperforms the competitors: on the rows, the median CER from \spartaco~less than 0.2, while on the columns it returns a perfect classification on all replicates.
-Both Simulations 1 and 2 have shown that \spartaco~works properly even if the spatial covariance function employed by the fitted model in Formula \ref{formula:covariancematrix} does not match the covariance functions of the data generating process.
-In particular, Experiment 2 has highlighted this remarkable result because the only cluster of columns for which the spatial covariance function is correctly specified is $r = 1$, which however is devoid of any spatial effect, as $\tau^{\mathrm{true}}_{k1}=0$ for any $k$.
+Our model outperforms the competitors: on the rows, the median CER from \spartaco~is less than 0.2, while on the columns it returns a perfect classification on all replicates. \review{The estimated row clustering uncertainty is low ($\rowepsilon < 0.15$, $\forall k$), while the column clustering uncertainty is practically null.
+Details are given in the second row of Supplementary Figure 4.} Both Simulations 1 and 2 have shown that \spartaco~works properly even if the spatial covariance function employed by the fitted model in Formula \eqref{formula:covariancematrix} does not match the covariance functions of the data generating process.
+In particular, Simulation 2 has highlighted this remarkable result because the only cluster of columns for which the spatial covariance function is correctly specified is $r = 1$, which however is devoid of any spatial effect, as $\tau^{\mathrm{true}}_{k1}=0$ for any $k$.

 The best competitor on the rows is the LBM, with a median CER of 0.44.
 On the columns, the best results are from the k-means type models, or alternatively from the \textsc{MVNb} with $\lambda = 20$ and $\rho_{\bSigma} = \rho_{\bDelta} = 5$.
 Considerable results are obtained also with the LBM; however, its classification accuracy is more variable.
 This experiment hence confirms what we have already observed in Simulation 1, namely that, in the presence of spatial covariance patterns in the data, the model of \cite{Tan_Witten.2014} tends to fail in recovering the correlation structure, at least in our simulation setup.
 This is demonstrated by the diagonal estimated covariance matrices $\{\hat{\bSigma}^{\textsc{MVNb}}_k, k=1,2,3\}$ and $\{\hat{\bDelta}^{\textsc{MVNb}}_r, r=1,2,3\}$.